Skip to main content

 Black Holes & Dark Matter

 2023-09-20 18:00:00 2023-09-20 19:30:00 America/Chicago Black Holes & Dark Matter Dan Kennefick from the University of Arkansas Department of Physics will tell us why we can stop being afraid of black holes and dark matter.
-Fayetteville Public Library - Meeting: The Willard and Pat Walker Community Room
+Fayetteville Public Library - Meeting: The Willard & Pat Walker Community Room

 Wednesday, September 20